zivlakmilos/magicbook/README.md

 The load order of plugins is native plugins first, then plugins in the book folder, then NPM packages. `magicbook` will output a warning if the plugin is not found.
 Consult the `src/plugins/blank.js` file to see the structure of a plugin.
 Using the `addPlugins` will add your custom plugins at the end of the plugin pipeline, after the built-in plugins.
 This setting is also available inside the `builds` array, so each build can have different plugins.

+### Removing plugins

 If you want to remove native plugins, you can use the `removePlugins` property.
+By using this property, you can disable almost all functionality in `magicbook`.
+Plugins are included based on their filenames, so you can easily figure out plugin names by looking at the [plugins source folder](https://github.com/magicbookproject/magicbook/tree/master/src/plugins).

 ```json
 {